-Pet Laser Therapy for Pain Relief & Healing
+Cat and Dog Laser Therapy for Pain Relief & Healing in Pasadena, TX

-Laser therapy, also known as cold laser therapy or low-level laser therapy, is a drug-free, non-invasive, pain-free approach to pet pain management.
+Laser therapy in Pasadena, TX, also known as cold laser therapy or low-level laser therapy, is a drug-free, non-invasive, pain-free approach to pet pain management.
 It helps to relieve pain and inflammation and promote healing at a cellular level.
-At Spencer Animal Hospital, we use pet laser therapy to treat a variety of acute and chronic conditions.
+At Spencer Animal Hospital, we use cat and dog laser therapy to treat a variety of acute and chronic conditions.

 - Denise F.